brite-code/brite/docs/spec/src/patterns.md

 Useful for turning list data into structured data since all user data must start as a list before being turned into a more structured form like a tuple, record, or object.

-Currently does not have any “spread” operator like {ListExpression}.
-This is because a spread operator would necessarily need to be less flexible.
-To demonstrate the problem, how do you decide what to put in `a` and `b` for the pattern `[...a, ...b]`?
-A spread operator is also not guaranteed to be efficient when destructing lists like it is guaranteed to be efficient when creating lists in Brite.

 Note: Functional lanuages typically add first-class syntax for “cons” and “uncons” operations on lists (`:` operator in Haskell).
 This is efficient since you operate on linked-lists.
 However, the default Brite list type is not a linked list. “cons”/“concat” is guaranteed to be fast which is why we have spread syntax in {ListExpression}, but “uncons” is not guaranteed to be fast which is why we don’t have spread syntax in {ListPattern}.

 ## Pattern Expression Symmetry